luparral/datastats/README.md

 - Java version: java 11
 - Maven version: Apache Maven 3.8.2
-- Run app: `java -jar target/datastats-0.0.1-SNAPSHOT.jar`
+- Run app: `java -jar datastats-0.0.1-SNAPSHOT.jar` (the jar can be found in the root folder of this repository)

 ## Project Architecture